 Is Cyberpunk 2077 a wide-open cRPG?
 No, of course not.
 V is a set character with voice acting, so that was never in the cards.
 But it's definitely comparable to Witcher 3, and, in my opinion, a more open RPG than that game was.
 It's not Fallout 4, though, which seems to be what most people are hinting at with this sort of criticism directed at Cyberpunk's supposedly limited dialogue options.

-effects are usually subtle enough that the player won't realize their impact
+Your questions in dialogue can drastically affect quests, but these effects are usually subtle enough that the player won't realize their impact unless they play a given quest twice

 The conversation for how much an RPG should facilitate allowing the player to affect the actual narrative is a good one.
 Witcher 2 versus Witcher 3 is a pretty solid comparison, just choosing from CDPR's own oeuvre.
 Personally, I greatly prefer Witcher 3 because, although the player doesn't have nearly as much power to impact the grand narrative (the player's agency to change how things go is typically limited to individual quest chains, like it is in Cyberpunk), I felt it allowed the writers to tell a tighter, more affecting story, and I personally value storytelling over having a major impact on the narrative via dialogue choices.
 Cyberpunk's method of restricting this agency in order to tell a more cohesive story is what I prefer, because I always found Witcher 2's narrative to be too fragmented.
 Yes, you can greatly change where the story goes via your decisions (the entire middle portion of the game is completely different based on your choice in Act 1), but this is not always for the best, in my opinion.
 In Witcher 2, characters become stretched too thin, the plot spreads a bit too unwieldy, and you end up having to play the game twice to fully grasp what is happening.
 I think CDPR learned from this (I believe the same person who directed Witcher 2 directed Cyberpunk, so there is shared DNA there).
 But, there's an argument there, for sure.
 I know some people prefer that kind of agency over the plot.
 That being said, as far as Cyberpunk offering only (or even "mostly") false narrative choices, and dialogue choices which do not affect anything (or even "very little") in the game, that I definitely disagree with and there are examples pretty readily available throughout the game which contradict that criticism.